DIYongSeok/study/english/expressions.md

     + I didn’t like the movie.
 It was interesting, though.
     + It was a hard day.
 I had fun, though.

-> it turns out
-- We were worried about the test, but it turns out it wasn’t that hard
-- I thought the meeting was canceled, but it turns out it’s still happening.

 > rather than
 - We should walk rather than drive.